-To help remedy the problem and ensure you’re spending money on the most natural, flattering color, we tracked down George Papanikolas, Matrix Celebrity Stylist.
-He’s known around the world for warm, beautiful hair colors that look sun-brightened and laidback.
-Instead of stripy or obvious highlights, his work is so subtle you’d never noticed the variation of your ash blonde or dark brown hair color didn’t happen naturally.
+Thankfully, the era of bad highlights is over because colorists like George Papanikolas, Matrix celebrity stylist, have pioneered the art of flattering, subtle color.
+He’s known for warm, beautiful hair colors that look sun-brightened and laidback.
+Instead of stripy or obvious highlights, his work is so subtle no one could tell you that the variation of your ash blonde or dark brown hair color didn’t happen naturally.

 Mimic the natural highlights you had as a child.

-If you’re anything like us, you probably have at least one female relative who regularly visits the hair salon to have her stylist recreate the color she had as a teenager.
+If you’re anything like us, you probably have at least one relative who regularly visits the hair salon to have their stylist recreate the color they had as a teenager.
 This isn’t some flashy neon ‘do, just an attempt at restoring luster and covering up the grays.

 Contouring isn’t just for your face anymore.

-The key to highlights that look as if you’ve had them your whole life is an understanding of the way color can create the illusion of depth.
+The key to nailing this look is understanding how color can create the illusion of depth, and a skilled pro will point you in the right direction.
 For Papanikolas, that means hair color that’s darkest at its root to build dimension.

 “Staying within two shades [of the base color] at the root area looks the softest and most natural, and no more than four shades lighter at the ends keeps the contrast soft and blended,” he explains.

 Once you’re set on dark pieces, it’s time for the highlights.
-Papanikolas recommends keeping your bright streaks to the places on the head that are exposed to light the most.
+Papanikolas recommends keeping your bright streaks to the places on the head that are most exposed to light.

 Stick to a color that’s close to your base.